Blog > Billing & Insurance > Mental Health Billing Guide 2026: CPT Codes, Claims & Fewer Denials

 Using the correct diagnosis code not only helps get claims paid but also protects your practice during audits and utilization reviews.
 In behavioral health billing, clinical accuracy and coding precision go hand in hand.

-Why Mental Health Billing Can Be Complicated
+Why Mental Health Billing and Behavioral Health Billing Can Be Complicated

 Billing for mental health services presents unique challenges that differ significantly from medical billing.
 From varying session lengths and provider credentials to evolving payer policies and preauthorization requirements, behavioral health billing is often more complex and time-consuming.